 Tier 2 Visa

-There are four sub-categories of Tier 2 visa:
+The four sub-categories of Tier 2 visa have been replaced as follows:

-- Tier 2 (Intra-company Transfer) – for senior employees of multi-national companies who are being transferred to a UK-based affiliate or branch of the employer;
+- Tier 2 (Intra-company Transfer) – for senior employees of multi-national companies transferred to a UK-based affiliate or branch of the employer – by Senior or Specialist Worker under the Global Business Mobility route;

 ON THIS PAGE